Grant investigator: Daniel Dewey

 This page was reviewed but not written by the grant investigator.

-Open Philanthropy recommended a total of approximately $1,300,000 over five years in PhD fellowship support to five promising machine learning researchers that together represent the 2021 class of the Open Phil AI Fellowship.1 These fellows were selected from 397 applicants for their academic excellence, technical knowledge, careful reasoning, and interest in making the long-term, large-scale impacts of AI a central focus of their research.
+Open Philanthropy recommended a total of approximately $1,000,000 over five years in PhD fellowship support to four promising machine learning researchers that together represent the 2021 class of the Open Phil AI Fellowship.
+This is an estimate because of uncertainty around future year tuition costs and currency exchange rates.
+This number may be updated as costs are finalized.
+These fellows were selected from 397 applicants for their academic excellence, technical knowledge, careful reasoning, and interest in making the long-term, large-scale impacts of AI a central focus of their research.
 This falls within our focus area of potential risks from advanced artificial intelligence.

 We believe that progress in artificial intelligence may eventually lead to changes in human civilization that are as large as the agricultural or industrial revolutions; while we think it’s most likely that this would lead to significant improvements in human well-being, we also see significant risks.
 Open Phil AI Fellows have a broad mandate to think through which kinds of research are likely to be most valuable, to share ideas and form a community with like-minded students and professors, and ultimately to act in the way that they think is most likely to improve outcomes from progress in AI.

 The intent of the Open Phil AI Fellowship is both to support a small group of promising researchers and to foster a community with a culture of trust, debate, excitement, and intellectual excellence.
 We plan to host gatherings once or twice per year where fellows can get to know one another, learn about each other’s work, and connect with other researchers who share their interests.

 The 2021 Class of Open Phil AI Fellows